janehMETno/mk-website/_pages/mk_projects.md

  </tr>
  </table>

-## Empirical Statistical Downscaling
+## Empirical-statistical downscaling/extremely simple data (ESD, 2012-present)
 <table>
  <tr>
   <td width="25%" ><center> <img src=""/> </center></td>
   <td align="justify">
- Empirical-statistical downscaling/extremely simple data (ESD, 2012-present).
   An analytical tool for analysing and visualising climate data for station data as well as gridded model results.
 Designed to be flexible, intuitive, and efficient.
 It is based on the R-environment, and consists of an R-package that comes with code, documentation and help pages.
 The source code is free of access and is available at Github repository.
 It is supported by Rmarkdown scripts which is a tool for documenting work done within R and R-shiny which is a web-based tool for making apps running R. All these tools work seamlessly with Rstudio.
 <br>
  <a href=""> ORCID </a>;<a href=""> LinkedIn Profile </a>; <a href=""> Google Scholars </a>
  </td>